icon-project/IBC-Integration/README.md

 ## Local Setup And Runnning Tests Using DIVE CLI

-For Setting up nodes , deploy contracts and end-to-end testing follow setps provided [here](./docs/ibc-setup-using-dive-cli.md)
+For Setting up nodes , deploy contracts and end-to-end testing follow steps provided [here](./docs/ibc-setup-using-dive-cli.md)

 ## Build <a name = "build"> </a>